Submitting SEER-CAHPS Data Requests

-Release of SEER-CAHPS data is project specific.
-You must have an approved application in order to access these files.
+SEER-CAHPS data requests are project specific.
+You must have an approved application in order to access the data files.
 You may only access these files to work on the project as it was described in the approved application.
 Any other analysis must be submitted as a new application with all the appropriate paperwork.
 No work can begin on any new aim/project until all approvals have been secured.

 Datasets containing any restricted variables may only be accessed to work on the project for which the release of the restricted variables was approved.
 These data cannot be used for any subsequent analysis.

 Please be aware that in compliance with CMS, we cannot release SEER-CAHPS data outside of the United States.